National Association of Home Builders Economic Research Blog

 Filter by Category

-The NAHB/Westlake Royal Remodeling Market Index (RMI) for the second quarter of 2022 posted a reading of 77, declining 10 points from the second quarter of 2021.
-This is the largest year-over-year decrease since the survey was redesigned in Q1 2020.
-The RMI is based...
+The NAHB/Westlake Royal Remodeling Market Index (RMI) for the third quarter of 2022 posted a reading of 77, declining 10 points from the third quarter of 2021.
+The RMI is based on a survey that asks remodelers to rate various aspects of the residential remodeling...

 Subscribe to Blog via Email